codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

-# eCommerce
+# eCommerce-Online-Store-Sequelize

-## Description
+## DescriptionProblem:

+### Problem:
+Creating a secure and efficient backend for an online store where customers can shop for products requires implementing security measures to prevent potential attacks like SQL injection, as well as providing advanced search capabilities and real-time updates to enhance the shopping experience.

+### Solution:
-A backend for a website where customers can shop for products in an online store.
-Sequelize is used to store and manipulate the data of the website.
-Data from the website was stored in 4 tables: category, product, tag, and product-tag.
-Http requests are used to display, add, update, and delete data with get, post, put, and delete routes respectively.
-These routes were tested with Insomnia in the demo video below.
+To address these challenges, this repository contains the backend developed using Node.js and Express.js, with Sequelize used to store and manipulate data in four tables: category, product, tag, and product-tag.
+HTTP requests were used to display, add, update, and delete data with GET, POST, PUT, and DELETE routes respectively.
+In the near future, advanced search capabilities and real-time updates will be added to the backend to enhance the shopping experience for customers.
+Additionally, security measures such as bcrypt and a JWT library will be implemented to ensure the security of the backend.
+With these solutions in place, customers can shop with confidence and enjoy a seamless experience on the online store.

 ## Screenshot